 Technically speaking, frames live within a "frame tree".
 When you split a frame, the command actually creates two new frames side-by-side within the original parent frame.
-This makes no practical difference, unless you use the 'sibling' command, which will move to the other child frame within the parent frame.
+This has implications for the behaviour of many commands that interact with frames.

-Within this frame tree model, all frames either contain other frames, or windows.
-The command 'fclear' will hide all a frame's windows and show the background.
+Within this frame tree model, all frames either contain other frames, or contain windows, or are empty.
+The command 'fclear' will hide all of a frame's windows and show the background.

-1.3.5 Window Basics
+1.3.7 Window Basics